artemnizhnyk/github-repository-listing-api/README.md

 Make sure you have auth token for GitHub.
 It's only 60 requests per our available without authorization.
-Application use more than 60 requests to get the result.
+Application use more than 60 requests to get the final request's result.
 Create token you can [here](https://github.com/settings/tokens), You don't need to define any accesses for thi token.